 Now you’re thinking of modifying your Ford Everest.
 It is, after all, one of the next steps after several months (or even weeks) after ownership.
 But for some of you, this might be the first time that you’ve ever bought an SUV, or a vehicle for that matter.
 So, where do you start?

 To aid you in modifying your Ford Everest, here are some ideas that you might want to consider.

 Starting off, let us talk about the easiest way to upgrade your Everest first.
-We’re talking about the parts from the dealership itself, most of which are intended to maximize the practicality and utility of your Ford midsize SUV.
+We’re talking about accessories which are intended to maximize the practicality and utility of your Ford midsize SUV.

 First, there are the interior modifications.
 These include a cargo net, a cargo liner, and the cargo cover.
 The first two mentioned are the cheapest, but most practical mods you can add to your Everest.